 - Number of qualified sales leads

 - Sales pipeline created

-In comparison, when looking at your KPIs from an account-based marketing perspective, you’ll want to surface metrics that show engagement in your target accounts.
+In comparison, when looking at your KPIs from an account-based marketing (ABM) perspective, you’ll want to surface metrics that show engagement across your target accounts.
 Each metric you choose should capture the level of engagement.
 Here are a few examples:

 - Registrations from target accounts

 - Attendee engagement from target accounts

 Want even more KPIs and metrics to track at your next event?
 Read “23 Important KPIs for Measuring Event Success”

 Strategize Your Event Budget